 Obvious factors like fraud or coercion and duress can render a postnuptial agreement invalid.
 However, less obvious reasons may include you and your spouse failing to obtain separate attorneys as one spouse’s attorney isn’t permitted to provide advice to the other spouse.
 Another reason could be if the agreement appears to favor you or your spouse unfairly, leaving the other with nothing.
 If this occurs, the court may not be inclined to enforce the postnuptial agreement.
 To ensure that your postnuptial agreement will hold up in court if the time ever comes, it is crucial that to work with an attorney who has experience in drafting this type of document.

 Schedule A Consultation

-To speak with our matrimonial law attorney about setting up a post-nuptial agreement in NYC, please contact NYC attorney Paul Rudder ESQ at 212 826-9900.
-We serve the NYC area, including Manhattan.
+To speak with our NYC postnuptial agreement attorney, please contact local attorney Paul Rudder ESQ at 212 826-9900.
+Our legal office serves the NYC area, including Manhattan.
 Our office is located in Midtown.